 Grade for Retaken Course

 If a student receives a failing grade, that grade is recorded on the transcript as a letter grade (an "F" entry).
 Upon repetition of a failed course, the original grade of "F" remains on the transcript and the repeated course and new grade are entered on the transcript.
-The grade for a failed VMED I, VMED II, or VMED III course repeated and passed at an outside institution, or at Midwestern University, is recorded on the transcript as a grade of "C." For all failed clinical rotations at Midwestern University during the VMED IV year that are repeated and passed, a grade of "C" will be recorded on the transcript.
+The grade for a failed VMED I, VMED II, or VMED III course repeated and passed at Midwestern University or at an outside institution is recorded on the transcript as a grade of "C." For all failed clinical rotations at Midwestern University during the VMED III or IV year that are repeated and passed, a grade of "C" will be recorded on the transcript.
 For both preclinical coursework and clinical rotations that are repeated, the original failing grade will remain on the transcript but will not be included in the GPA calculations.
 If a repeated preclinical course or clinical rotation is failed, a grade of "F" is again recorded on the transcript.
 Students who fail a course a second time will be recommended for dismissal.